Cloud Architect Career Guide: 10 In-Demand Jobs and Skills in 2024

 Scripting in the cloud

+Certification can help you become a cloud architect.
+A bachelor's degree in cloud computing may include certification in cloud platforms, but different cloud service providers also offer their own certification programs.
+The certification process builds technical knowledge and shows employers your skills are current.

-The certification process not only builds technical knowledge but shows employers your skills are up to date.
-Having certifications from a few different cloud vendors may aid you in choosing which is best for the organisation that hires you.
+Having certifications from a few different cloud vendors may aid you in choosing which is best for the organization that hires you.
 Choose certifications based on the platforms you are interested in or those required by your current or prospective employer.
-A few recommended cloud architect certifications include:
+Some examples of certifications include:

-According to Glassdoor, the total pay for cloud architects in India is ₹20L per year as of May 2023 [1].
-Total pay ranges from ₹ 29,499-₹ 9,30,000 depending on factors like years of experience, location, and company size.

-The cloud computing market is part of the computer and information technology industry and its Revenues totalled $4.6 billion for 2021, according to IDC.
-The market is expected to reach $13.5 billion by 2026, growing at a CAGR of 24 per cent [2].
-This growth is attributed to the growing use of cloud computing through the adoption of digitisation around the world and increased automation and agility.

-Just as there are many paths to becoming a cloud architect, there’s also more than one type of cloud architect job you can explore.
-You may create and work with cloud architecture across many areas like app development, security, and data management.
-You could also earn cloud architect certifications to specialise in specific platforms like Microsoft Azure, Hadoop, Amazon Web Services (AWS), or Google Cloud Platform (GCP).
+Just as there are many paths to becoming a cloud architect, there are also many types of cloud architect jobs you can explore.
+You may work with cloud architecture across many areas like app development, security, and data management.
+A few in-demand cloud architect jobs include:

-*All annual salary data is sourced from Glassdoor as of May 2023
+*All Canadian annual salary data is sourced from Glassdoor as of January 2024

+In this role, you'll focus on assessing cloud network environments to maximize performance and efficiency while finding potential gaps.
+You'll also create and develop strategies for the cloud network, analyze emerging network technologies, and help with any necessary network troubleshooting.

-In this role, you'll use the Amazon Web Services (AWS) cloud to design, build, manage, and maintain different solutions and applications.
+In this role, you'll design, build, manage, and maintain different solutions and applications in the AWS cloud.
 You may also move non-cloud systems into the cloud, secure the cloud, and assess the risk of working with third-party cloud providers and platforms.

 As an Azure architect, you'll use Microsoft Azure to create and implement cloud solutions, projects, and systems.
 You may also provide systems support and participate in workshops to ensure everything meets the client’s needs.

-In this role, you'll typically be expected to have extensive technical knowledge of and skills in working with various cloud platforms.
-You'll be tasked with mapping out solutions to improve an organisation's growth and customer experience.
+At the senior level, you'll be expected to have extensive technical knowledge of and skills in working with various cloud platforms.
+You'll be tasked with mapping out solutions to improve an organization's growth and customer experience.
 You may work with cloud engineers and other IT team members to design and deploy cloud computing technologies and manage the cloud.

 Editorial Team